-12 Certain documentary obligations must be met to benefit from withholding tax relief under a double tax treaty: the income recipient must provide the Portuguese paying entity with an official form (Form 21-RFI) either completed and certified by the foreign tax authorities or accompanied by a certificate issued by the foreign tax authorities attesting the recipient's tax residency and its status subject to tax in its state of residence.
+13 Certain documentary obligations must be met to benefit from withholding tax relief under a double tax treaty: the income recipient must provide the Portuguese paying entity with an official form (Form 21-RFI) accompanied by a certificate issued by the foreign tax authorities attesting the recipient's tax residency and its status subject to tax in its state of residence.

-13 Council Directive 2003/49/EC of 3 June, on a common system of taxation applicable to interest and royalty payments made between associated companies of different Member States.
+14 Council Directive 2003/49/EC of 3 June, on a common system of taxation applicable to interest and royalty payments made between associated companies of different Member States.

-For these purposes, the recipient of the interest is deemed the beneficial owner if it receives the interest in its own name and account and not as an intermediary.
+15 For these purposes, the recipient of the interest is deemed the beneficial owner if it receives the interest in its own name and account and not as an intermediary.